jonathanlocke/jonathanlocke.github.io/_posts/2021-09-14-state-watcher.md

         unlock()
     unlock()

-KivaKit provides a simple extension to this functionality that reduces boilerplate calls to *lock()* and *unlock()*, and ensures that all lock calls are balanced by unlock calls:
+KivaKit provides a simple extension of this functionality that reduces boilerplate calls to *lock()* and *unlock()*, and ensures that all lock calls are balanced by unlock calls:

     public class Lock extends ReentrantLock
     {
         /**
          * Runs the provided code while holding this lock.
          */
-        public void whileLocked(final Runnable code)
+        public void whileLocked(Runnable code)
         {
             lock();
             try